-If You Build It Right They Will Come
+If You Build It Right They Will Come – Website Design Tips

-With all of the competition for attention on the world wide web (W3) it’s difficult to get anyone to notice your little, 10-page web site selling your hand-woven baskets imported all the way from Wichita.
+In other words, with all of the competition for attention on the world wide web (W3) it’s difficult to get anyone to notice your little, 10-page web site selling your hand-woven baskets imported all the way from Wichita.

 There are over a million basket sellers on line (go ahead, Google “hand woven baskets” to see what pops up) and if you’re thinking of launching a basket-case web site, you’ll be amazed at how many people never find you – even though YOUR hand-woven Wichita baskets are the best made in all of Kansas.

 So, how can you capture the attention of site visitors?
 What do they want when they pop up on your web site?
 And how can you keep them on site long enough to buy a basket?

 Green Host It knows web sites.
 We’ve been doing this since Bill Clinton (‘member him?) was president.
 We’ve seen well-designed sites and sites that are just plain awful.
 So benefit from what we’ve learned.

 We recently undertook a study to determine which sites soar like an eagle and which run head on into the brick wall of abject failure and, interestingly, the successful sites have a lot in common.
 So do the train wrecks.
 Here are seven suggestions to improve your chances of W3 success and avoiding the brick wall known as CRASH and BURN.

 1. Make sure text is easy to read

 - Don’t get fancy.
 Lots of new site owners think that if they use a bright red text, a zippy font and place it against a black background, the site looks really cool.
 It doesn’t.